On the Scaling Limits of Determinantal Point Processes with Kernels Induced by Sturm-Liouville Operators: Introduction

-to prove a limit law $\tilde \rho_n(t)\,dt \conv{w} \tilde \rho(t)\,dt$ for the mean counting probability.
-Using mollified Dirac deltas, pointwise convergence would generally follow, for continuously differentiable $\tilde K_n(\xi,\eta)$, if were able to bound, locally uniform, the gradient of $\tilde K_n(\xi,\eta)$.
-Then, by dominated convergence, criterion (\ref{eq:criterion}) would already be satisfied if we established an integrable bound of $\tilde K_n(\xi,\xi)$ on $J$.
-Since the scalings laws are, however, maneuvering just at the edge between trivial cases (i.e., zero limits) and divergent cases, it is conceivable that a proof of such bounds might not be significantly simpler than a proof of convergence of the gap probabilities itself. \end{remark}
+to prove a limit law $\tilde \rho_n(t) dt \conv{w} \tilde \rho(t) dt$ for the mean counting probability.
+Using mollif\/ied Dirac deltas, pointwise convergence would generally follow, for continuously dif\/ferentiable $\tilde K_n(\xi,\eta)$, if we were able to bound, locally uniform, the gradient of $\tilde K_n(\xi,\eta)$.
+Then, by dominated convergence, criterion~(\ref{eq:criterion}) would already be satisf\/ied if we established an integrable bound of $\tilde K_n(\xi,\xi)$ on $J$.
+Since the scalings laws are, however, maneuvering just at the edge between trivial cases (i.e., zero limits) and divergent cases, it is conceivable that a proof of such bounds might not be signif\/icantly simpler than a proof of convergence of the gap probabilities itself. \end{Remark}

-\subsection{The Main Result}
+\subsection{The main result}